 Scorpius hurried to the bathroom with his robes bundled under his arm.
 Albus looked longingly after him, admiring his long legs, bare below the hem of his nightshirt, until the door closed between them.
 With a sigh, he bent to gather up his own robes.

 They walked to the Great Hall hand in hand.
 Breakfast was already in full swing by the time they arrived.
 Morgana Rosier waved them over to the Slytherin table.

 "I saved you a spot," she said, gesturing at the empty seats across from her.

 "Thanks," said Scorpius, as he and Albus sat down and began filling their plates.

-"Happy birthday," she said.
+"Happy birthday," she said, grinning at him.

 Albus frowned.
 "How did you know it's my birthday?"